sherpa/sherpa/docs/fit/index.rst

 :py:attr:`~sherpa.fit.Fit.estmethod` attribute.
 The default method is covariance

     >>> print(f.estmethod.name)
     covariance

-which can be significantly faster faster, but less robust, than the confidence technique
+which can be significantly faster, but less robust, than the confidence technique
 :ref:`shown below <fit_confidence_output>`.